carlthenimrod/blurbGallery/README.md

 		}
 	});

-**speed**: Accepts number, controls the speed of the fade transitions in milliseconds.
-Defaults to 300.
+**speed**: Accepts an object, controls the speed of the fade and load transitions in milliseconds.

 	$('#element').blurbGallery({
-		speed: 300
+		load: 300,
+		transition: 150
 	});

 ### Build Contents:
 ----